ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 # DynamoDB table modeling

-For table modeling, I recomend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to help model the DynamoDB table.
+For table modeling, I recomend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html).
 It is a very useful tool that will provide data visualization and query development features.
-I recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide, and also [this blog](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) detailing key rules of data modeling.
+I also recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide, and [this blog post](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) detailing 10 key rules of data modeling.

-Here is how I decided to design my event table:
+Here is how I designed my event table:
 - ID
     - UUID of the event
 - RequestID